DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 3. Cursor Coordinates

-   Displays the current latitude/longitude cooridnates of the mouse cursor.
+   Displays the current latitude/longitude coordinates of the mouse cursor.

 4. Zoom Buttons